Kernel - Processes and threads

 Modern processors execute instructions using several execution modes.
 Execution modes allow separating sensitive software parts (e.g. operating system kernel or machine emulation layer) from other software components.
 When processor enters into the particular mode only hardware resources (i.e. I/O space, memory segments) and processor programming model specific for this mode can be used.

 There are three commonly used and widely known processor execution modes – kernel mode (supervisor mode), user mode (application mode) and machine mode (machine emulation mode).

 The first of them is devoted for the operating system kernel execution, provides practically unlimited access to the hardware resources and privileged processor instructions can be used.

-The user mode is used for user program (application) executions, provides limited access to the hardware resources, only user memory segments can be used and instruction set is limited to unprivileged instruction.
+The user mode is used for user program (application) executions, provides limited access to the hardware resources, only user memory segments can be used, and instruction set is limited to unprivileged instruction.

-Because of software partitioning requirements new execution modes are introduced.
+Because of software partitioning requirements on some processors new execution modes are introduced.
 These modes are used to separate some parts of the application code (e.g. parts involved in security) from untrusted parts of application.
 The good example of such mode is TrustZone extension on ARM or privileges rings on IA32 (introduced in 1986).

 Thread transitioning between execution modes

 During program execution within a thread, processor can transit between many execution modes.
 Transitioning takes place as the consequence of hardware interrupt, exception or program trap.
 When one of the mentioned events appears processor transit into the execution mode defined by interrupt/exception/trap vector descriptor.
 After the transition to the specified execution mode the processor programming model is extended with instructions specific for this mode and address spaces specific to this mode are accessible for the program.
 When execution on particular execution mode finishes program returns to the previous mode and restores previous program execution context.
 This return is performed using special processor instruction.
 On most processors it is the instruction use to notify of the end of interrupt handling.